 To make life easier on you, we also offer Abney Hall as your go-to spot for rehearsal dinners.
 Why book an expensive restaurant or travel to another location when unmatched beauty and convenience are right at your fingertips?
 Abney Hall is just the place for that very important dinner the night before your big day.
 We are also happy to host your bridal shower at Abney Hall.
 Our venue makes for one of Walterboro's most unique bridal shower settings, where your family and friends can gather to give gifts and be merry before you walk down the aisle.

 With such a large, magnificent house and a vast property, Abney Hall also makes for an unforgettable location for your bridal portraits and other wedding-related photography needs.
-Don't take our word for it - book a tour and see for yourself why so many new brides and grooms choose Abney Hall as their wedding venue in Walterboro.
+Don't take our word for it - book a tour and see for yourself why so many new brides and grooms choose Abney Hall as their wedding venue near Walterboro.

 You've already found the person you want to spend the rest of your life beside.
 The next step?
 Finding the perfect wedding venue for your ceremony, reception, and celebration of your lifelong commitment to one another.
 Remember, the backdrop for photos, dancing, eating, and all other activities will be at your wedding venue.
 That's why we work so hard to set Abney Hall apart from our competitors - so you and your guests can focus on love and living your new life while we work with your vendors and photographers to make your magic night a reality.

-Choosing the appropriate-sied venue for your desired guest count is a critical decision.
+Choosing the appropriate-sized venue for your desired guest count is a critical decision.
 A venue's capacity affects the number of people you need to consider having at your ceremony and reception.
 As you're first starting out, we recommend having a guest count in mind as you're searching for the right venue.
 Try to stick with that number.
 You may fall in love with a particular venue, but if its max capacity can't accommodate your guest count, it may be time to cross them off your list.

 Keep in mind that this is your big day.
 You shouldn't feel obligated to invite the college roommate you shared a dorm with for one semester.
 At the end of the day, your wedding venue should be one that can accommodate those closest to you.
 Abney Hall is equipped for both small and large weddings, consisting of 500 acres of forest, ponds, and lush natural beauty.
 Whether you want an intimate wedding with only your best friends or a grand ceremony with hundreds of people, we have the right amount of room to make you comfortable.